ERnsTL/flowd/README.md

 * TODO Gracelful shutdown once all data has been processed and all components shut down
 * TODO Visualization of the given network in GraphViz format
 * TODO Display of required components and file dependencies of the given network for deployment
-* TODO Ability to use a network bridge or protocol client, which uses the transport protocol and serialization format of your choice

 Everything else:
 * Maybe I forgot about something important, please post it as a Github issue.